The word phobia comes from the Greek word, "Phobos", which is related to having a fear of something, or often what we might call an irrational fear.

-People with agoraphobia often feel unsafe in any public place and may become so disabled by their fear that they become house bound.
+People with agoraphobia often feel unsafe in any public place and may become so disabled by their fear that they become housebound.

 That the fear involves that they may not be able to escape from these places, that are difficult to escape if required.

-That creates a tremendous level of anxiety in fear agoraphobia can also of course lead to panic attacks and as a result the patient can become homebound or house bound.
+That creates a tremendous level of anxiety in fear agoraphobia can also of course lead to panic attacks and as a result, the patient can become homebound or housebound.

-Social phobia is basically when the person has intense fear of social situations, and you know getting together with friends or social gatherings and also performances.
+Social phobia is basically when the person has an intense fear of social situations, and you know getting together with friends or social gatherings and also performances.
 For example public speaking public, speaking is by far, the most common.

-Public speaking is the number one fear of a human being. on this list of top things that people are afraid of public speaking was number one the number two biggest fear of a human being is death.
+Public speaking is the number one fear of a human being. on this list of top things that people are afraid of public speaking was number one the number two biggest fear of a human being is dead.

 Social phobia is very common and as a result when a person is in a position to do public speaking or maybe acting in a play or playing a musical instrument in front of people.